ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </button>
 ```

-That looks a lot better! 😄

-You might be wondering, can't you just return state?
+That syntax looks a lot nicer! 😄 You might be wondering, can't you just return state from the function?

 ```ts:counter.svelte.ts
 export function createCounter(initial = 0) {